-Harvard and CTW will sponsor unit in Cambridge for study and training opportunities shop and Harvard University.
+Harvard and CTW will sponsor unit in Cambridge for study and training opportunities

-Creation of a Center for Research in Children's Television was announced last week by the Children's Television Work-
+Creation of a Center for Research in Children's Television was announced last week by the Children's Television Workshop and Harvard University.

 Joan Ganz Cooney, president of the workshop, and Dr. Gerald S. Lesser, Bigelow professor of education and human development of Harvard's Graduate School of Education, said the center will explore the effects of media on children and provide training opportunities for researchers and television producers.